 You may need blood tests to make sure there are no other reasons why you feel very tired, such as anaemia or an underactive thyroid gland.
 Further tests will also be needed if there is any concern that your adrenal glands are not working properly.

 The treatment for adrenal fatigue is essentially lifestyle advice, including sleep, diet and exercise.
 Talk with your doctor to discuss how you are feeling so that your doctor can arrange tests if needed and also provide you with advice and support.

 Eat plenty of fruit and vegetables.
 Avoid junk foods and processed foods.
 Also avoid or reduce coffee and any other stimulant drinks and reduce your intake of sugary drinks and foods.
 See also the separate leaflet called Healthy Eating.

 Regular exercise is also important.
-See the separate leaflet called Physical Activity For Health.
+See the separate leaflet called Exercise and Physical Activity.

 What is the outlook (prognosis)?

 Most people with adrenal fatigue will recover quite quickly but severe symptoms may take some months to recover, or even longer.
 The time for recovery will vary enormously from person to person and will also depend on the cause of stress and the severity of symptoms.
 Following a good treatment plan, as described above, will help you to recover more quickly.